 I too have learned to use my thinking/reasoning self to self-regulate, to be less black and white, to remind me that it’s not the end of the world if I occasionally overeat at a meal.
 In the not too distant past, the guilt I’d feel after a dinner like the one I described at the top of this article, would have lead to at least two full weeks of overeating and feelings of being totally out of control.

 I’ve thrown away my scale and I like knowing that the clothes in my closet will still fit me tomorrow morning.

 A few final words of advice for anyone who is trying to reframe the way they think about their weight and their chronic dieting … Stay away from anything where the root word is die.
 That’s never a good sign!

-Ellen Shuman is a Life Coach who specializes in emotional and binge eating issues.
-She is the founder of A Weigh Out & Acoria Eating Disorder Treatment, Vice President of the Binge Eating Disorder Association (BEDA), and Co-Chair of the Academy for Eating Disorders Special Interest Group on “Health at Every Size”, firstname.lastname@example.org
+Today, Ellen Shuman is a Life Coach who specializes in emotional and binge eating issues.
+She is the founder of A Weigh Out & Acoria Eating Disorder Treatment, a Past Vice President and President of the Binge Eating Disorder Association (BEDA recently merged with NEDA), and started and Co-Chair of the International Academy for Eating Disorders Special Interest Group on “Health at Every Size”, for a decade, email@example.com